benAdambridge/SQL-to-Power-BI/README.md

 'Creating a view for Power BI', demonstrates me creating a bespoke view of all the data I need from the multiple tables in the database in PostgreSQL ready for loading in Power BI.

+'Creating table and inserting data', shows one example of many, of how I created the database and the individual connected tables within it, using SQL.